LukePappa/Ourism/synthesis.md

-One's purpose is to grow in awareness of the self, which transcends everything.
+One's purpose is to grow in awareness of the self, which transcends the contents of the mind.